Skip to content

 asdf install kubecolor latest

-For users using the mise package manager.
+For users using the aqua package manager.

 Go to Release page then download the binary which fits your environment.